-A licence or authorisation may be required under the Biodiversity Conservation Act 2016 (examples below).
-Contact the department's Wildlife Licensing Section for more information.
+Projects involving wildlife may require a licence/authorisation under the Biodiversity Conservation Act 2016 (examples below).
+Personnel should consult the department's Wildlife Licensing Section and for further guidance.
 It is your responsibility to ensure you comply with the requirements of all applicable legislation.